ingararntzen/timingdocs/docs/source/interval.rst

 Endpoint Ordering
 ------------------------------------------------------------------------

 Correct ordering of points and endpoints is important for consistency of media state, media navigation and playback.
 Ordering is straight forward as long as endpoint values are different in value.
 For instance, *2.2]* is ordered before *(3.1* because *2.2 < 3.1*.
-However, in case of equality, sensitivity to properties **bracket** and **direction** is required to avoid ambiguities.
+However, in case of equality, sensitivity to properties **bracket-side** and **bracket-type** is required to avoid ambiguities.

 The internal ordering of point **p** and the four endpoint types with value **p** is, from left to right: